reem-shaikh/70DaysOfCode/main/18-12/notes.md

 ##### Lexical scope
 relative scope - scope within which we can access
 > The process of finding lexical scope (scope where the variable is present) is called scope chaining

-> what is lexical scope wrt 2 lines of code.
+> what is lexical scope wrt 2 lines of code?
 ```bash
 <script>
 //reference scope where all required variables/ functions/ constants are available